prmtrun/primate/docs/modules/ruby.md

 # Ruby

-This backend introduces support for routes written in Ruby.
+This module adds support for writing routes in Ruby.

 ## Install